Rising Damp Edinburgh

 What Causes Rising Damp?

 Bricks and mortar are very porous which provides water with the perfect opportunity to travel upwards through very narrow spaces and pore structure.
-This means that moisture is able to spread upwards through the wall due to liquids damaging ability to move against gravity.
+This means that moisture is able to spread upwards from the ground through the wall due to liquids damaging ability to move against gravity.
 Bricks and mortar absorbing this moisture is what causes rising damp to occur in walls.
 Your wall is absorbing the groundwater which is damaging the wall itself.

 Every single new built property will have a damp-proof course installed in it.
 This course aims to stop moisture from gaining access to a property’s walls at ground level.
 The most commonly used materials in a damp-proof course are plastic or bitumen waterproofing membranes and slate, as these will automatically stop water rising from the ground.
-A poorly installed or deteriorated damp-proof course provides water with the opportunity to access the walls and present your home with a dampness problem.
+A poorly installed or deteriorated damp-proof course provides water with the opportunity to access the walls and present your home with a rising damp problem.
 Failure to have a damp-proof course installed in your home is inexcusable as it is a very basic precaution which can secure thermal and structural qualities of your property.

 How To Identify Rising Damp